Delma Cowart: Final years

 Cowart tried to make the Daytona 500 from 1993 to 1997, but failed each time.
 His last race was the 1997 Winston Open, but he was flagged shortly after the start.
 Delma Cowart Racing brought two race cars to Charlotte Motor Speedway that weekend.
-One was for the ARCA race as the newer Penske Ford that Delma had bought was for the Cup race.
+One was for the ARCA race as the newer Penske Ford that Cowart had bought was for the Cup race.
 The Cup engine developed a problem so the team decided to make an engine change.
 The problems that followed were that the clutch components, some of the brackets, etc., were different from what Delma had as backup parts.
 Once the ARCA race had completed the team worked feverishly on the Cup car to make the race.

 It was about 4:00 pm when the team started making the engine change as well as trying make all of the pieces fit together; by the time the car was ready it was roughly 6:00 pm.
 The green flag was to drop at 7:30 pm.
 The car had yet to pass inspection.
 A little after 6:00 pm, the team started the car and found that there was a transmission problem.
 The team now had a decision to make: to quit or keep on working.
 The team decided to go and make the transmission swap.
 Later on, the command to start engines went out.
-At that time Delma was still in the garage area and he started his.
+At that time, Cowart was still in the garage area and he started his.
 He left the garage area and entered the track only to see the black flag displayed.
-A few caution laps were made and then Delma decided to pull off.
-At that time the NASCAR officials were present in the garage area as Delma and his crew chief had a meeting in the NASCAR trailer.
+A few caution laps were made and then Cowart decided to pull off.
+At that time, the NASCAR officials were present in the garage area as Cowart and his crew chief had a meeting in the NASCAR trailer.

-In later years Delma was featured in a Growing Bolder interview.
+In later years, Cowart was featured in a Growing Bolder interview.
 When asked to as why he did what he did, he said, "Look, it wasn't a points race, just a money race, and the crew worked so hard, I wasn't about to let them down."

 In early 1998, at age 56, Cowart announced his retirement at Whiskey Pete's, a saloon in Holly Hill, Florida.
 "I'm a dinosaur," Cowart said "There ain't no room for guys like me no more.
 To me, racing was a hobby.
 Now, you gotta have money."

+Personal life

+Delma has a nephew Robbie Cowart who competes in Dirt Late Model competition and also competed in ARCA Menards Series competition from 1988 to 2004 across eighteen starts.

 Cowart died on November 10, 2021, at the age of 80.